6.6 Role of the Nutritional Products Working Party

 A limited number of nutritional products (medicinal foods) are listed on the PBS – special infant oral formula and food substitutes to treat inborn errors of metabolism.
 The PBAC constituted the Nutritional Products Working Party (NPWP) to provide advice to the PBAC on clinical and financial matters in submissions to list these products on the PBS as well as any matters relating to utilisation of PBS-listed nutritional products referred to them by the PBAC.

 The NPWP provides advice to the PBAC on clinical and financial matters in the submission.
 The NPWP may also consider issues from submissions for nutritional products deferred or not recommended by the PBAC.

-Sponsors seeking to list a medicinal food on the PBS must provide a minor submission to the PBAC, consistent with the requirements outlined in the Guidelines for preparing a submission to the Pharmaceutical Benefits Advisory Committee for Product Type 2.
+Applicants seeking to list a new medicinal food on the PBS must provide a Category 3 submission to the PBAC, consistent with the requirements outlined in the PBAC Guidelines for Product Type 2.